canonical/dqlite/doc/cross-platform-porting-plan.md

 # Cross-platform porting plan

-This document describes the work needed to make dqlite portable across Linux, Windows, and Android, while preserving the current Linux behavior as an optimized backend.
+This document describes the work needed to make dqlite portable across Linux, Windows, macOS, and Android, while preserving the current Linux behavior as an optimized backend.

 The primary goal for the `cross-portable` branch should be correctness and